drpeabody/Jest/readme.md

 # Jest

 The world of Jest is a highly complicated structure, running inside a computer, a mere simulation written by the hacker that goes by the pseudoname Plagymaes.
 He wrote code for an infinite, self-updating world that can combine numbers in strange ways to generate newer numbers, in any formula that he likes.
-Most recently, he repuposed The Jest System into a crypto-mining platform, where all processes merge numbers into larger numbers making him money.
+Most recently, he repurposed The Jest System into a crypto-mining platform, where all processes merge numbers into larger numbers making him money.

 ## The Jest System